Chaichanok Chidchob: Early life and education

-A member of the Chidchob family, Chaichanok is the son of Newin Chidchob, Minister to the Office of the Prime Minister from 2005 to 2006, and grandson of Chai Chidchob, Speaker of the House of Representatives and President of the National Assembly of Thailand from 2008 to 2011.
+A member of the Chidchob family, Chaichanok is the eldest son of Newin Chidchob, Minister to the Office of the Prime Minister from 2005 to 2006, and grandson of Chai Chidchob, Speaker of the House of Representatives and President of the National Assembly of Thailand from 2008 to 2011.
+Born in Buriram province, Chaichanok was sent to attend Millfield School in Glastonbury, England.
+He went on to obtain a degree in Economics and Finance from City St George's, University of London, before returning to Thailand after 17 years away.
+After briefly serving in the Thai military at the age of 25, he went on to hold multiple positions at Buriram United.

 Career

 In April 2025, Chaichanok voiced opposition to the draft Entertainment Complex Bill, which would legalize casinos and gambling in Thailand.